Nthalk/webstack/README.md

 Starter
 ========

-This is a starter project for using spring-boot, h2database, jooq, jooq-models, spring-webmvc, react, mobx, and typescript.
+This is a starter project for using spring-boot, postgres, jooq, jooq-models, spring-webmvc, generated api models, react, and typescript.

 ## Developing